The Artist is no other than he who unlearns what he has learned, in order to know himself .

-Everything is connected — The work we do, the way we treat people, the way they talk to us, the appreciation we get, the food we eat, the people we hang out with, the places we want to visit, the guilt we carry, and the memories we relish.
-Don’t have disjoint expectations from each part of your life.
-153
+Everything is connected — the work we do, the way we treat people, the way they talk to us, the appreciation we get, the food we eat, the people we hang out with, the places we want to visit, the guilt we carry, and the memories we relish.
+Having disjoint expectations from each part of life doesn’t make sense.
+147

-Our ideas, promotions, commitments, financial planning, relationships all are there to make life better.
+Our ideas, promotions, commitments, financial planning, and relationships all are there to make life better.
 So if something goes down, don’t despair: its presence was to keep you good, but its absence doesn’t mean hell.
-You will get everything as long as you can breathe peacefully.
-160
+You can get anything as long as you can breathe peacefully.
+154

 Things always work out if you just hold on a little longer.
-But they may come to you in a different form from how you recognize them.161
+But they may come to you in a different form from how you recognize them.
+155

 Lessons on Learning and Unlearning

-To create, first understand the rules, and then break them.
-170
+To create, first, understand the rules.
+Then break them.
+164

-At some point, you start limiting yourself — Maybe when your mother first tells you that you can’t go out alone or when the neighbor comments that his son could do better than you or when the teacher scolds you for trying to understand the basics rather than repeating her answer or when you see an advertisement for a fairness cream that suggests you get fairer to have a better life.
+At some point, you start limiting yourself — maybe when your mother first said you can’t go out alone or when the teacher scolds you for trying to understand the basics rather than repeating her answer or when you see an advertisement for a fairness cream guaranteeing a better life.
 But the truth is inside the box of reason.
 Open it.
-171
+165

 What about Noise?